 Mono-glycerides and diglycerides

-These fat forms are used to increase texture and preserve moisture as emulsifiers.
-They mostly come from soybean oil but can be derived animals.
+These forms of fat are used to increase the texture and preserve moisture as emulsifiers.
+They mostly come from soybean oil but can be derived from animals.

 Usually derived from soybeans but lecithin can also come from egg yolks.